Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 "I guess you could say I'm sort of like a granny.
 People come to me with all kinds of questions: about gardening, about chickens, about trees, about how to survive with the cold, especially people who haven't been here that long," she says.

-Community Connections is run by Plumas Rural Services, a large non-profit social services agency.
+Community Connections is run by Plumas Rural Services, a large nonprofit social services agency.
 Dues are just $10 a year.
 Anyone can join.
 The youngest member is 7 years old, the eldest is 93.

 Leslie Wall has run Community Connections since it began 10 years ago.
 Back then, she wanted to find out what older people wanted from the program.